freesewing/freesewing/markdown/dev/reference/api/stack/generateTransform/en.md

 title: Stack.generateTransform()
 ---

-The `Stack.generateTransform()` method generates transforms for the stack, sets them as attributes, and returns the original stack.
+The `Stack.generateTransform()` method generates SVG transforms for the stack, sets them as attributes, and returns the original stack.